tobyond/stairwell/README.md

 * Date/Datetime are not validated for their format, it is expected that you will pass the correct format.
 * Datetime in postgres is not currently working for equality, only for `>` or `<` or `>=` or `<=`
 * Column/table quoting is not currently available.
-* `IN` statements with arrays support is forthcoming.

 ## Development